 The following is a tentative week-by-week schedule for this semester.
 The dates do not typically change in my web courses.
 If a date is changed, I will post an announcement in Blackboard.
-We will begin with Chapter 16 and proceed through the book in order until we complete Chapter 27.
+All Assignments are due no later than Monday at 7:00 am for the dates listed.